Wotja is for: iPhone, iPad, iPod touch, Mac, PC, Laptop, Tablet, Mobile | Apple TV, Fire TV, Android TV

 Tip: If the mix is already playing then you should shortly hear the melody change; if not, just stop/start the mix.

-"Text to Music" Voices are a sub type of the Patterns Voice Type.
-Text to Music Voices have their own special set of parameters and allow text in any language to generate a seed melody which, even though not visible, is in a Patterns syntax.
+"Text to Music" Generators are new Generator Type in V20.
+Text to Music Generators have their own special set of parameters and allow text in any language to generate a seed melody which, even though not visible, is in a Patterns syntax.
 Use English, Chinese, Japanese, Russian, German, French - whatever language takes your fancy, you will always get a melody!

-The "Text to Music" parameters govern how Text to Music Voices work.
+The "Text to Music" parameters govern how Text to Music Generators work.

 Display?: The Display? toggle determines if your TTM text will display in Fullscreen mode.